2021 Artist Response Program Grantees

 Full Spectrum Features

-Community Storytellers uplifts Chicago-based artists by equipping local filmmakers with key resources to produce films that impact communities.
-Full Spectrum Features (FSF) will produce and exhibit 3-5 artist-led narrative short films that showcase community resilience and rebuilding.
-Too often, films about underrepresented identities focus only on trauma and suffering.
-We want to spotlight stories that showcase joy, healing, and peace as acts of resistance.
+Community Storytellers uplifts community voices by equipping Chicago-based storytellers with the tools to produce films that impact communities.
+Full Spectrum Features (FSF) will produce and exhibit three artist-led scripted short films that showcase community resilience and rebuilding.
+Too often, stories about underrepresented communities only center on their trauma and suffering.
+We also want to spotlight stories that showcase joy, healing, and peace as acts of resistance.
 FSF is a Chicago-based nonprofit committed to driving equity in the independent film industry by producing, exhibiting, and supporting the work of women, BIPOC, and LGBTQ+ filmmakers.

 Greater Southwest Development Corporation